Return to site

 What I Teach Today

 The young teacher coming over the hill at Sunset was already doing what I now teach.
-He just didn’t have the name for it yet.
+He just didn’t have the names for it yet.
 He was using the breath to settle.
-He was visualizing the wave before the takeoff.
-He was trusting the body.
-He was debriefing the ride and coming back clean for the next one.
+Visualizing the wave before the takeoff.
+Trusting the body.
+Debriefing the ride and coming back clean for the next one.

-Those are the same skills Maxie gave me in the spring of 1962.
-The same skills Coach Dodd modeled every day.
-The same skills Sunset tested and refined.
-The same skills at the heart of every HiLevel profile I build today.
+Same skills Maxie gave me in the spring of 1962.
+Same skills Coach Dodd modeled every day.
+Same skills Sunset tested and refined.
+Same skills at the heart of every HiLevel profile I build today.

 Read the field.
 See the play.
 Trust the body.
 Use the breath.
 Debrief.
 Come back clean.